 Excel Ribbon and Its Location

 The rows and columns holding multiple items above the Excel Worksheet are known as Excel Ribbon as a whole.
-Users can hide or pin the ribbon depending on their viewing requirements.
+Users can hide the ribbon or pin the ribbon depending on their viewing requirements.
 Excel Ribbon is there to provide easy and quick access to Excel Tabs, Groups/Sections, Command Menus, etc. Overall the Excel Ribbon offers Excel features ready to use without any complexities.

-While opening an Excel file got from a different source or accidentally users press some keys; leading to hiding the Excel partially or entirely.
+While opening an Excel file from a different source or accidentally users press some keys; leading to hiding the Excel partially or entirely.
 Users may see only the Tabs or nothing at all above the Worksheet cells.
 Typically keyboard shortcuts (CTRL+F1) hide Excel commands leaving only the Tabs.
 Alternatively, selecting Auto-Hide Ribbon in the Ribbon Display Options hides the entire Excel Ribbon.
 Follow the below ways to make the Ribbon always visible in Excel.

 Method 1: Stick Excel Ribbon Using Pin Icon

 Let’s assume a scenario where you encounter only Excel Tabs visible in an Excel Worksheet as depicted in the following image.
 However, you want the entire Excel Ribbon visible above the Worksheet.

 🔼 Click on any Excel Tabs then you see a Pin Toggle icon at the right-most side of the Ribbon window.
 Click on it.

 🔄 After clicking you see the entire Excel Ribbon as shown in the below picture.
 Excel now pins the Ribbon with the Worksheet.